All-Clad Pots & Pans

 Pyrex Mixing Bowls and Measuring Cups

-One thing you may not know about me is that I’m a big, beer-loving foodie.
-Each of my freezers have designated areas for 16-ounce pint glasses.
+One thing you may not know about me is that I’m a big, craft-beer-loving foodie.
+Each of my freezers has designated areas for 16-ounce pint glasses.
 I found ours at a restaurant supply store, but you can get yours online!

 Bayou Classic Turkey Fryer